ewanld/visitorj/README.md

-# visitor-codegen
+# visitorj
-Visitor generator in Java
+Visitor code generator in Java

-Test
+Work in progress.